Life As a Security and Fire Alarm Systems Installer

 - Service Technician

-In 2016, there was an estimated number of 72,300 jobs in the United States for Security and Fire Alarm Systems Installer.
+In the United States, there were 72,300 jobs for Security and Fire Alarm Systems Installer in 2016.
 New jobs are being produced at a rate of 14.2% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Security and Fire Alarm Systems Installer by 2026.
-There will be an estimated 9,400 positions for Security & Fire Alarm Systems Installer per year.
+The BLS estimates 9,400 yearly job openings in this field.

 The states with the most job growth for Security & Fire Alarm Systems Installer are Utah, Nevada, and Washington.
 Watch out if you plan on working in Maine, Alaska, or Wisconsin.
 These states have the worst job growth for this type of profession.

-Average Security and Fire Alarm Systems Installers Salary
+Security & Fire Alarm Systems Installer Average Salary

 Security and Fire Alarm Systems Installers who work in Alaska, Massachusetts, or Connecticut, make the highest salaries.